Mr. Tuttle US History

 Rule #1 - A teacher should give 60% of the instructions needed to carry out an assignment.
 The Student needs to work out the other 40%.
 The answer to most questions reveal themselves with a bit of thought.

-Rule #2 – When directions are unclear or not understood, do the assignment you feel SHOULD have been assigned
+Rule #2 – When directions are unclear or not understood, do the assignment you feel SHOULD have been assigned.
+Take the initiative!

 ASSIGNMENTS: